particle-iot/docs/src/content/faq/wholesale/wholesale-products.md

 BAT2000 | All volumes ship in 4 - 6 weeks | All volumes ship in 4 - 6 weeks
 BATTMOD50 | Less than 750 units, ships immediately | More than 750 units, ships in 4 - 6 weeks
 E260KIT | All volumes ship in 12 - 16 weeks | All volumes ship in 12 - 16 weeks
-E260TRAY50 | Less than 200 units, ships in 4 - 6 weeks | More than 200 units, ships in 12 - 16 weeks
+E260TRAY50 | Less than 50 units, ships in 4 - 6 weeks | More than 50 units, ships in 12 - 16 weeks
 E270KIT | Less than 200 units, ships immediately | More than 200 units, ships in 12 - 16 weeks
 E270TRAY50 | Less than 100 units, ships in 4 - 6 weeks | More than 100 units, ships in 12 - 16 weeks
 E310KIT | Less than 50 units, ships in 4 - 6 weeks | More than 50 units, ships in 12 - 16 weeks
 E310MOD1 | Less than 75 units, ships in 4 - 6 weeks | More than 75 units, ships in 12 - 16 weeks
-E310TRAY50 | Less than 300 units, ships in 4 - 6 weeks | More than 300 units, ships in 12 - 16 weeks
+E310TRAY50 | Less than 100 units, ships in 4 - 6 weeks | More than 100 units, ships in 12 - 16 weeks
 E350KIT | Less than 200 units, ships immediately | More than 200 units, ships in 12 - 16 weeks
 E350TRAY50 | Less than 50 units, ships in 4 - 6 weeks | More than 50 units, ships in 12 - 16 weeks
+E402KIT | Less than 200 units, ships in 6 - 8 weeks | More than 200 units, ships in 12 - 16 weeks
+E402MOD1 | Less than 150 units, ships in 6 - 8 weeks | More than 150 units, ships in 12 - 16 weeks
+E402TRAY50 | Less than 250 units, ships in 6 - 8 weeks | More than 250 units, ships in 12 - 16 weeks
 GSWTP | Less than 50 units, ships immediately | More than 50 units, ships in 8 - 10 weeks
 MKITPH | Less than 200 units, ships immediately | More than 200 units, ships in 12 - 16 weeks
 P0MOD10 | Less than 500 units, ships immediately | More than 500 units, ships in 12 - 16 weeks